 An important aspect of investing is understanding the types of investment risk and the best procedures to minimize the negative effects on a portfolio.
+The reason we want to explore the different types of risk is because we want to avoid the ultimate risk: a permanent loss of your capital.
+That is why every investor that accepts risk should have an investment risk management plan.

 It is a given that an investor must take risk in order to achieve rates of return above a risk-free rate of return.
 Because the risk-free rate of return (i.e. Treasury Bill rate) is near zero; most investors are being forced to accept additional risk to achieve investment returns that will meet their long term goals.